uguraltintas/uguraltintas/README.md

 ## Hi 👋, I'm Uğur
+I graduated from Çanakkale Onsekiz Mart University Computer Engineering.
 I am interested in mobile development.
 I am constantly improving myself on this.
 I develop Android applications with Kotlin and I develop cross-platform applications with React-Native.

 ### How to reach me:
 ---